Eh, Eh (Nothing Else I Can Say): Critical reception

 Alexis Petridis from The Guardian noted that "Eh, Eh" bears the influence of early 1990s Europop and "is the first song in a long time that warrants comparison to the œuvre of Ace of Base.
 Matthew Chisling of AllMusic gave a negative review of the song saying "The Fame has it [sic] 'ballad,' however the breezy 'Eh, Eh' doesn't hold water on this album; rather, it feels dry and lifeless, something which holds this album back".
 Sal Cinquemani of Slant Magazine said that "the breezy island vibe and soft demeanor of 'Eh, Eh (Nothing Else I Can Say)' is hard to buy when sandwiched between songs like 'Poker Face' and 'Beautiful, Dirty, Rich.'"
 In another article analyzing Gaga's music video releases, Oscar Moralde from Slant Magazine noted that "Eh, Eh" as a track "is an intriguing case: rather than the tech-assisted sexy-androgynous dance pop that dominates a good chunk of The Fame, it and its sister tracks 'Brown Eyes' and 'Again Again' are evidence of a stripped-down, simpler, sincere Gaga."

-Evan Sawdey of PopMatters said that the song is the most embarrassing moment of the album and as a result makes the album come to an intermediate halt thus ruining the "bad-girl party atmosphere".
+Evan Sawdey of PopMatters said that the song is the most embarrassing moment on The Fame, making the album come to an intermediate halt thus ruining the "bad-girl party atmosphere".
 Joey Guerra of the Houston Chronicle said that "Eh, Eh" is a bouncy standout with some vocal personality.
 He also added that "[It] would have made a killer Spice Girls single."
 Genevieve Koski of The A.V.
 Club called the track scaled-back and criticized Gaga's vocal abilities in the song.
 Jon Caramanica of The New York Times found the song listless.
 Catherine P. Lewis from The Washington Post called the song a chirpy ballad.
 Christina Martin from The Meridian Star felt that the song, along with "Summerboy" from The Fame, is breezy and upbeat in nature.
 Matt Busekroos from Quinnipiac Chronicle said that the song seemed like filler.